microsoft/playwright/docs/src/api/class-browsertype.md

 Additional HTTP headers to be sent with web socket connect request.
 Optional.

 ### option: BrowserType.connect.slowMo
-* langs: java, python
+* langs: java, python, csharp
 - `slowMo` <[float]>

 Slows down Playwright operations by the specified amount of milliseconds.
 Useful so that you can see what is going on.
 Defaults to 0.

 ### option: BrowserType.connect.timeout
-* langs: java, python
+* langs: java, python, csharp
 - `timeout` <[float]>

 Maximum time in milliseconds to wait for the connection to be established.
 Defaults to